nualagr/dargan-health-foods/TESTING.md

 &#9745; Input my review easily into a user-friendly form that is straightforward to use.

+The Product Review Form has a helpful label and placeholder text to instruct the user.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leave-a-review-form-desktop-device.png "Screenshot of the Leave a Review form on a desktop device.")

 <br>

+The product rating simply requires the user to choose the correct number of stars from the dropdown select box.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leave-a-review-form-star-rating-dropdown-desktop-device.png "Screenshot of the Leave a Review form star rating dropdown on a desktop device.")

 <br>

+Once all three fiels have been filled the form can be posted.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leaving-a-review-form-tablet-device.png "Screenshot of the a filled in review form on a tablet device.")

 <br>

+A Success Toast message provides feedback on the successful submission.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leaving-a-review-success-toast-desktop-device.png "Screenshot of the success toast when a review is successfully posted on a desktop device.")